elaichenkov/odottaa/README.md

 expect.extend(playwrightApiMatchers);
 ```

-## Custom matchers
+## API

 ### toHaveStatusCode

-The `toHaveStatusCode` matcher verifies that the response is equal the expected status code
+Use `toHaveStatusCode` matcher to verify that the response's status code is equal to the expected status code

 ```typescript
 const response = await request.get('https://example.com/');